 At Intel, our top priority is the health, safety and well-being of our employees, partners, suppliers, contractors and communities.
 In this unprecedented pandemic, we are committed to doing everything in our power to slow the spread and mitigate the impact of COVID-19.

-Following government guidance which was delivered at the end of March, we brought our main construction activities at our Leixlip campus to a temporary pause.
+Following government guidance which was delivered at the end of March, we temporarily paused construction of our manufacturing expansion activity.
 In response to updated guidelines recently shared in the Government’s Roadmap for reopening society and business document, we have begun the process of restarting construction activity.

 We will monitor the restart continuously to ensure that we can continue to implement a phased return of activities in a safe and controlled manner.